 In connection with the issuance of prior series of Bonds and Notes, the Authority entered into agreements to provide continuing disclosure for the benefit of the beneficial owners of such Bonds, which agreements are substantially similar to the Authority Undertaking.
-Since 2013, the Authority has undertaken several defeasances of certain of its Bonds.
-In connection with such defeasances, material event notices were not timely filed.
-However, the Authority has timely filed material event notices, if applicable, for the early redemption of its defeased Bonds.
+In 2015, the Authority has undertaken the defeasances of certain of its Bonds.
+In connection with such defeasance, material event notices were not timely filed.
+However, the Authority has timely filed material event notices, if applicable, for the early redemption of such defeased Bonds.
 The Authority has reviewed and modified its continuing disclosure practices to ensure that all material event notices are filed in a timely manner.
 The Authority has also posted a notice on EMMA disclosing such prior defeasances.
-The Authority's Annual Report for Fiscal Year ended 2014 was timely filed on EMMA, however it was not posted under the CUSIP numbers for the Authority's Bond Anticipation Notes are no longer outstanding.
 Except as disclosed above, in the previous five years, the Authority has not failed to comply, in all material respects, with such prior agreements to provide continuing disclosure.